jbeck018/howlerops/backend-go/SECURITY_AUDIT_REPORT.md

 ## Executive Summary

-This report presents a comprehensive security audit of the Role-Based Access Control (RBAC) implementation for the SQL Studio organization management system.
+This report presents a comprehensive security audit of the Role-Based Access Control (RBAC) implementation for the Howlerops organization management system.
 The audit focuses on permission enforcement, authorization bypass attempts, privilege escalation, data leakage, rate limiting, and input validation.

 ## Audit Scope